ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

 lot less expensive because we don’t have to copy a bunch of data each time.
 The other, which we’ll cover in more detail in the next section when we talk about **mutating** objects is that two different references to the same object can see changes made to the object via other references.
-Code that calls a method that returns a reference can’t change the value of that reference in the place it came from, but it *can* potentially change the object itself by calling a method on it.

 ``toString``